Nonprofit Statement of Cash Flows: Ultimate Guide + Example

 Let's get started by defining what the nonprofit statement of cash flows is and how it fits into the bigger picture of financial reporting.

-Work with the experts at Jitasa to create and analyze your nonprofit’s statement of cash flows.
+Partner with the experts at Jitasa to create and analyze your nonprofit's cash flow statements.

-The nonprofit statement of cash flows is a financial report that shows how cash moves in and out of your organization.
-It breaks down all of your nonprofit’s transactions into the categories of operating, investing, and financing activities.
+A nonprofit statement of cash flows is a financial report that shows how cash moves in and out of your organization.
+It categorizes all of your nonprofit's transactions as operating, investing, or financing activities.

 The statement of cash flows is one of the four core financial statements your organization is required to compile to maintain compliance with the Generally Accepted Accounting Principles (GAAP) and legal requirements for nonprofits.
-The other three statements are the:
+The other three statements are:

 - Statement of financial position.
 Also known as a balance sheet, this statement breaks down your assets, liabilities, and net assets to provide a snapshot of your nonprofit's financial health and help you plan for growth.